syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Printing.md

 {% endtabs %}

-## Setting Header and Footer
+## Setting header and footer

- Provides a way to display additional content at the top (Header) or bottom (Footer) of the page while printing.
-This functionalities can be enabled or disabled by setting [PageHeaderAndFooterVisible](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PageHeaderAndFooterVisible.html) property.
+Provides a way to display additional content on the top (header) or bottom (footer) of the page while printing.
+These functionalities can be enabled or disabled by setting the [PageHeaderAndFooterVisible](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PageHeaderAndFooterVisible.html) property.

-### Printing Document name and Page number
+### Printing document name and page number

-EditControl allows you to specify the desired text in the header and footer by handling the [PrintHeader](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PrintHeader_EV.html) and [PrintFooter](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PrintFooter_EV.html) events.
+The EditControl allows you to specify the desired text in the header and footer by handling the [PrintHeader](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PrintHeader_EV.html) and [PrintFooter](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PrintFooter_EV.html) events.
 The default text in the header and footer is the fully qualified path of the file including the file name and page number respectively.
-[PrintDocumentName](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PrintDocumentName.html) and [PrintPageNumber](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PrintPageNumber.html) property is used to enable or disable the name of the document and page number while printing.
+The [PrintDocumentName](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PrintDocumentName.html) and [PrintPageNumber](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~PrintPageNumber.html) properties are used to enable or disable the name of the document and page number while printing.

 {% tabs %}